profpius/customer-churn-analysis/README.md

 1. **Target the no-membership and basic-tier customers first.** That's where 96%+ of the churn is coming from.
 Even converting a small % to the next tier would make a real dent.
 2. **Fix the complaints process.** Not just logging complaints but actually tracking resolution and following up.
 That's where the churn risk sits.
 3. **Take the feedback seriously.** Product quality and customer service are cited most often.
 These aren't hard to improve incrementally if there's buy-in from the right teams.
-4. **Keep an eye on city customers.** They're the highest-risk group by region and probably the most competitive market to retain.

 ---

 ## How to Run It